Udaariyaan: Casting

-Isha Malviya, Priyanka Chahar Choudhary and Ankit Gupta were cast to portray the leads Jasmine, Tejo and Fateh respectively.
+Priyanka Chahar Choudhary, Isha Malviya and Ankit Gupta were cast to portray the leads Tejo, Jasmine and Fateh respectively.
 Post the six month leap, Choudhary also played Tanya.
 Karan Grover was roped in as the main antagonist and played the dual roles of Angad and Arjun.

 In September 2022, the series took a generation leap when Twinkle Arora, Hitesh Bharadwaj and Sonakshi Batra were cast as Nehmat, Ekam and Naaz respectively.
 Malviya returned in the dual role of an older Jasmine and her daughter Harleen.
 In April 2023, Rohit Purohit quit the show.
-In the same month, Kushagre Dua enter the show as Joginder Singh.
+In the same month, Kushagre Dua enters the show as Joginder Singh.
 In late April 2023, Vivian Dsena joined the show as Dr. Sartaj Singh Randhawa.
 In late June 2023, Sonakshi Batra quit the show.
-In mid-July 2023 Dsena quit the show.
-In August 2023 Arora and Bharadwaj quit the series.
+In mid-July 2023, Dsena also quit the show.
+In August 2023, Arora and Bharadwaj also quit the series.

 In August 2023, the series took another generation leap when Aditi Bhagat, Anuraj Chahal and Alisha Parveen Khan were cast as Aasma, Armaan and Aliya respectively.
 In April 2024, Kunal Karan Kapoor was cast as the parallel lead Ranvijay, opposite Aliya.

 In May 2024, the series took another generation leap when Aditi Bhagat, Avinesh Rekhi and Shreya Jain were cast as Haniya, Sarabjeet and Meher respectively.